 - Stem cell transplantation

 People with severe aplastic anemia may die unless immediately treated.
 Transfusions of red blood cells, platelets, and substances called growth factors may temporarily increase the numbers of red blood cells, white blood cells, and platelets.
-However, because transfusions may prevent subsequent stem cell transplantation, blood products are used only when essential.

 Stem cell transplantation is the usual treatment in aplastic anemia because it may cure the disease, especially in younger people who have a matched stem cell donor.
 If transplantation is not possible, people are given antithymocyte globulin and cyclosporine to suppress the immune system and allow the bone marrow stem cells to regenerate.